September 13, 2025 4:15 am

 Prehistoric artifacts in civilization museum nmec Egypt Fun Tours

-Egypt has the world’s earliest known man-made lithic tools, which date back more than two million years.
+Egypt has the world’s earliest known lithic tools, which date back more than two million years.
 These artifacts support the existence of humans in Egypt, as it was the route used by human migrations from Africa to the ancient world.

 Man has relied on producing pebble tools from the Eolithic era, which have developed into stone hand-axes over time.
 According to the nature of the Flintstone’s use, artisans used to slice the edges to remove the flints from the core.
 The oldest traces of human existence on Egyptian soil may be found there.
+The earliest known skeleton in Egypt comes from the Qena Governorate, and it confirms the civic presence in Egypt from prehistoric times to the present.

 Predynastic Period Artifacts in Civilization Museum (NMEC)